Accessibility Tools

 Patients with successful core decompression procedures typically return to walking unassisted in about 3 months and may have complete pain relief.

-Vascularized fibular grafting is an invasive procedure that requires several months of healing.
+Vascularised fibular grafting is an invasive procedure that requires several months of healing.
 Typically, you are non-weightbearing for the first several weeks; you will then gradually start weightbearing with an ambulatory assistive device (walker or cane).
-If a vascularized fibular graft is performed prior to femoral head collapse, the clinical outcomes are usually favorable.
+If a vascularised fibular graft is performed prior to femoral head collapse, the clinical outcomes are usually favourable.

 When osteonecrosis is diagnosed after collapse of the bone, core decompression is not usually successful in preventing further collapse.
 In this situation, the patient is best treated with a total hip replacement.
 Total hip replacement is successful in relieving pain and restoring function in the majority of patients with osteonecrosis.